 Note: do not leave Canada if your TRV has expired.

 Are You Under 18?

-International students under 18 years old coming to Canada may require legal guardian or custodian.
-According to IRCC, custodian may or may not be needed for minor between 17 and 18 years old.
-It is at the discretion of an immigration officer who processes yours study permit application.
+International students under 18 years old coming to Canada may require a legal guardian or custodian.
+According to IRCC, a custodian may or may not be needed for minors between 17 and 18 years old.
+This is at the discretion of the immigration officer who processes your study permit application.
 Please click here

-Becoming Permanent Resident From International Student
+Becoming a Permanent Resident as an International Student

 If you have just become a permanent resident of Canada, or you believe that you are eligible for domestic tuition fee rates, please click here

 to see how to apply to change your fee category.
 If you need help updating your immigration status and changing your tuition fee category, please kindly contact the Registrar's Office